The cohomology of the free loop spaces of $SU(n+1)/T^n$: Background

-if there exists a monomial $m$ in $f$ such that the leading monomial $l_p$ of $p$ divides $m$, say $m= m'l_p$ for some monomial $m'\in R[x_1,\dots,x_n]$ and $g=f-m'p$.
-Let $R$ be a principal ideal domain and let $G$ be a finite subset of $R[x_1,\dots,x_n]$.
-Then $G$ is a {\it Gr\"{o}bner basis} if any of the following equivalent conditions hold. \begin{enumerate} \item The ideal of leading terms of $\langle G\rangle$ is equal to the ideal generated by the leading terms of $G$. \item All elements of $\langle G\rangle$ can be reduced to zero by elements of $G$. \item Leading terms of elements in $\langle G\rangle$ are divisible by a leading terms of an elements in $G$. \end{enumerate} A ring $R$ is called \emph{computable} if for any pair of ring elements there exists both a division algorithm and a Euclidean algorithm.
-If $R$ is computable, then for any ideal in $R[x_1,\dots,x_n]$, there exists a Gr\"{o}bner basis.
+If $R$ is a computable principle ideal domain, then for any ideal in $R[x_1,\dots,x_n]$, there exists a Gr\"{o}bner basis.
 In particular, for finite $A\subseteq R[x_1,\dots,x_n]$ there is an algorithm to obtain a Gr\"{o}bner basis $G$ such that $\langle G\rangle=\langle A\rangle$.
 Over a field the most efficient algorithm is known as the Buchberger algorithm and can easily be implemented by a computer and a similar algorithm can used for principal ideal domains.
 Over a Euclidean domain computation speed might be improved with the implementing of more advanced algorithms \cite{Lichtblau13, Eder19}.
 A basic Gr\"{o}bner basis algorithm can be deduced from the following theorem.

 Let $g_1,g_2\in R[x_1,\dots,x_n]$ be non-zero with leading terms $t_1,t_2$ and leading coefficients $c_1,c_2$.
 Set $b_1,b_2\in R$ be such that $b_1c_1=b_2c_2=\lcm(c_1,c_2)$ and $s_1,s_2\in R[x_1,\dots,x_n]$ be such that $s_1t_1=s_2t_2=\lcm(t_1,t_2)$.
 Then the $S$-polynomial of $g_1$ and $g_2$ is given by